HQarroum/binary-search-tree/README.md

 ## 🔰 Description

 This repository contains idiomatic implementations of a [Binary Search Tree](https://en.wikipedia.org/wiki/Binary_search_tree) in multiple programming languages.
-The purpose of this repository is purely educational and allows to introduce a binary search tree recursive data structure, as well as its many implementation details across multiple languages.
+The purpose of this repository is purely educational and aims to introduce a binary search tree recursive data structure, as well as its many implementation details across multiple languages.

 A binary search tree is a tree data structure that can store arbitrarily typed data by enforcing the following properties :